Email inbox management: Best practices and tips

 This allows you to see all of the unread emails in your inbox at once, which can be very helpful when trying to keep on top of things.

-Try managing your emails in Apple Mail with Mailbutler for free.
+Try managing your emails in Apple Mail with Mailbutler.

 The best ways to manage emails in Outlook